himorin/scripts/snippets/sample.rst

  or text with space will be quote

-Text can be breaked into lines with leading \| like
+| Text can be breaked into lines with leading \| like
-| this is breaked line.
+| this is breaked line, but need to start with leading \| from
+  beginning of paragraph.

 Tables
 ======